slroberts/web-sprint-challenge-build-a-web-api/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. The core features of Node.js and Express and why they are useful.

+Node.js is a runtime environment (a program that runs other programs), a platform used to execute JavaScript applications outside the browser.

+- JavaScript on the server: use the same programming language and paradigm for both client and server.
+This minimizes context switching and makes it easy to share code between the client and the server.
+- Single-threaded: removes the complexity involved in handling multiple threads.
+- Asynchronous: can take full advantage of the processor it’s running on.
+This matters because the node process will be running on a single CPU.

+Express is a web application framework that sits on top of the Node.js web server (http server module).
+It’s like React, for your backend.

+- Simple
+- Unopinionated
+- Extensible
+- Light-weight
+- Compatible with connect middleware.
+(This means we can tap into an extensive collection of modules written for connect.)
+- All packaged into a clean, intuitive, and easy to use API.
+- Abstracts away common tasks (writing web applications can be verbose, hence the need for a library like this)

-1. Understand and explain the use of Middleware?
+2. Understand and explain the use of Middleware?

+Middleware functions are functions that have access to the request object (req), the response object (res), and the next function in the application’s request-response cycle.
+The next function is a function in the Express router which, when invoked, executes the middleware succeeding the current middleware.

+Middleware functions can perform the following tasks:

+Execute any code.
+Make changes to the request and the response objects.
+End the request-response cycle.
+Call the next middleware in the stack.

-1. The basic principles of the REST architectural style.
+3. The basic principles of the REST architectural style.

+- Everything is a resource.
+- Each resource is accessible via a unique URI.
+- Resources can have multiple representations.
+- Communication happens over a stateless protocol (HTTP).
+- Resource management happens via HTTP methods.

-1. Understand and explain the use of Express Routers.
+4. Understand and explain the use of Express Routers.

+Express Routers are a way to split an application into sub-applications to make it more modular and easier to maintain.

-1. Describe tooling used to manually test the correctness of an API.
+5. Describe tooling used to manually test the correctness of an API.

+Postman is a very popular tool used to manually test APIs.
+It comes loaded with a lot of useful features that make testing APIs very easy and painless.
+Postman, and other tools allow full control when making requests.
+We can easily change the HTTP Method used, add JSON data to the body, add form data, add headers, examine the response, and more.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.